 Offers integrated clinical approach to the nutritional care of patients in a community hospital.
-Provides practice processing diet orders, assisting patients with menu selection, checking meal trays, taking diet histories, making nutrient analyses and giving diet instructions.
-Prerequisite: DIT 100 and prior or concurrent enrollment in BIO 136, DIT 102 and DIT 110.
+Provides practice processing diet orders. assisting patients with menu selection. checking meal trays, taking diet histories and making nutrient analyses.

+Prerequisite: DIT 100 and prior or concurrent enrollment in DIT 102 with grades of "C" or better or consent of instructor.